THUHoloLab/feature-domain-phase-retrieval/ReadMe.md

 # FAIRY: Feature-domain optimization with Arbitrary constrains for Intensity-based wavefront RecoverY
 <br>
-This is the MATLAB code for implementation of FAIRY, an optimization framework for intensity-based wavefront recovery.
+This is the MATLAB code for implementation of FAIRY, an optimization framework for intensity-based wavefront recovery. <br>

 FAIRY is a wavefront retrieval engine that recovers for a broad class of wavefront through unique **non-convex**, high-dimensional, **feature-domain** optimization with arbitrary constrains. <br>